The Corporate Tax Planning Law Review: Canada

 In 2019, Canada ratified the MLI.
 Canada initially chose to adopt the minimum standards in the MLI plus a binding arbitration provision for treaty disputes, stating that Canada has accepted the principal purpose test as an interim measure regarding treaty abuse but will consider limitation of benefits provisions in its treaty negotiations.

 As a member of the OECD, Canada is involved in the multilateral process to develop international standards for the taxation of digital services.
-However, the government indicated in its 2019 re-election platform that it plans to introduce a new federal digital services tax.
-The province of Quebec has already enacted legislation requiring certain non-resident suppliers and digital platforms to collect sales tax on taxable supplies made to Quebec consumers.
+The current government indicated in its 2019 re-election platform that it plans to introduce a new federal digital services tax but it has not yet done so.

 iii Tax treaties